crazy-goat/router/README.md

 ### Defining routes

-The routes are defined by calling the `FastRoute\simpleDispatcher()` function, which accepts a callable taking a `FastRoute\RouteCollector` instance.
+The routes are defined by calling the `CrazyGoat\Router\simpleDispatcher()` function, which accepts a callable taking a `CrazyGoat\Router\RouteCollector` instance.
 The routes are added by calling `addRoute()` on the collector instance:

 ```php